priyankas9/Notes/imis_dncc/2025/april/testcasemapping.md

 * User fills form and saves.
 * Post-save, icon updates to a tick and button gets disabled.
 * Only after this, the **Emptying Status** button is enabled for action.

+### 📌 **Module: Supervisory Assessment**

+---

+**Objective:**

+Verify the CRUD operations, form validations, workflow, and API integrations for the Supervisory Assessment module, ensuring it functions seamlessly with the Desludging Management workflow.

+**Test Steps:**

+* Open the **Supervisory Assessment** module.
+* Confirm listing of all Application records where:
+  * Supervisory Assessment Status is **Pending** (shown with a cross icon in Application Datatable).
+* Click the action button to navigate to **Supervisory Assessment Add** page.
+* Verify form fields are:
+  * Application details are prefilled and non-editable.
+  * Supervisory Assessment Date is required.
+  * Other assessment inputs (like status, remarks, or findings) are fillable as per the requirements.
+* Submit the form.

+**Expected Outcomes:**

+* Form validates all required fields.
+* On successful save:
+  * The respective record in **Application Datatable** updates:
+    * Supervisory Assessment Status icon changes to a  **tick** .
+    * Action button for Supervisory Assessment gets disabled.
+    * **Emptying Status** button becomes enabled.
+* API endpoints for:
+  * Fetching assessment records
+  * Creating new assessments
+  * Updating existing assessments

+    are verified for expected response codes (`200 OK`, `201 Created`, `400 Bad Request` on validation failure, etc.) and correct payload structures.

+**Additional Notes:**

+* Validate error handling when submitting incomplete or invalid data.
+* Confirm reassessment is restricted once an assessment has been saved (button disabled post-save).
+* Test reintegration of disagreed applications back into the workflow once supervisory assessments are completed.